lyssieth/sauce-api/README.md

 - [IQDB](https://iqdb.org)
 - [saucenao](https://saucenao.com)

-If you wish to see more, please submit PRs!
+If you wish to see more, please submit PRs or a request in an issue!

 ## Usage

-It's pretty simple.

 ### IQDB